 Welcome to Lessons From A Paralyzed Dog!

-We’ve put together a list of FAQ and answers that will guide you through the process of being a novice caretaker for your paralyzed pet to an expert.
+We are a blog and website that all about teaching people how to care for your paralyzed dog.
+Below is a list of FAQ and answers to guide you through the process of being a new caretaker for your paralyzed pet to an expert.
 So click, explore and feel free to contact us.
 And while you are exploring, I hope you’ll hop over to read The Lessons.
 It is the personal story of my dog Sophie and the lessons I learned from a paralyzed dog.

 If you don’t see your question listed below please leave a message by clicking Contact Us.

 - My dog just became paralyzed.
 What do I need when we first go home from the hospital?